• instagram

 8th Day: Breakfast at the hotel.
 Check out, transfer to the airport.

-Accommodation: hotel in Baku on BB basis – 4 nights, hotel in Sheki on BB basis – 3 nights
+7 night accommodation in 4*hotels on BB basis: Baku – 4 nights, Sheki – 3 nights

 Flight tickets & visa (if required)